 However, the problem with the main study used to promote this claim is that it defines a ‘regular user’ as anyone who has ever tried marijuana; even once.
 Since only 14% of Americans use marijuana regularly, it is hard to take the study seriously.

-A 1992 study by Mathew et al., measured the vitals of people before and after they smoked marijuana.
+A 1992 study by Mathew et al., measured the vital signs (often indicative of hypertension) among people before and after smoking marijuana.
 Although there was a decrease in both types of blood pressure, the cannabis used only had a THC of 3%, far lower than most marijuana strains available for hypertension today.

 A 2017 study that was published in JCI Insight found that CBD (cannabidiol) reduces systolic blood pressure.
 However, the sample group was extremely small so far more research is necessary.
 It seems possible that CBD is a ‘vasodilator.’
 This means it enables greater blood flow which of course reduces arterial wall damage and controls or even lowers blood pressure.
 As such, here are the…